Skip to content

 Replication Sources

-Replication sources define directories on the local router that are monitored for file changes.
-Each source is associated with a file cache (on a remote or local router), a control file for tracking state, and an update topic for publishing file change events.
-The source periodically scans the configured directory (optionally recursively), detects new, modified, or deleted files, and synchronizes these changes to the file cache.
-It uses a registry to track the state of files and emits update messages to the configured topic, ensuring that sinks are notified of changes.
+Replication sources define directories on the local file system whose contents are to be replicated to other routers.
+Each source is associated with a file cache (by router name and cache name), a control file for state tracking, and an update topic for change notifications.
+The source scans its directory (optionally recursively), detects new, modified, or deleted files, and synchronizes these changes to the file cache.
+Changes are published as update messages to the configured topic, which are then consumed by replication sinks.

 Directory Scanning and Change Detection